davesag/amqp-event-tester/README.md

 * listen for `register` on queue `REGISTRATION` and, when it hears it, respond with key `registered` and data `{ url: 'http://localhost:9090' }`, and
 * listen for `dismiss` on queue `DISMISSAL` and, when it hears it, respond with key `dismissed`, and data `{ success: true }`

+#### Events that do not require a response

+If your event does not require any sort of response then you can simply leave out the `response` and `data` fields.
+This will tell the tester to just pull the message from the queue, so you don't end up with a load of stray messages littering your queue.

 ## Development

 You may add environment variables to your local `.env` file